 - Will it benefit professional Portainer users?

-- Does the request have at least 20 thumbs-ups or hearts in GitHub?
+- Does the request have at least 20 upvotes in GitHub?

-We don't automatically maintain feature parity with Docker.
-When a new Docker CE feature comes out, we ask the same four questions before deciding whether or not to add it to Portainer.
-And we only add support for features that we feel are in high demand.
+We don't automatically maintain feature parity with Docker or Kubernetes.
+When a new feature comes out, we ask the same four questions before deciding whether or not to add it to Portainer.
+And we only add support for features that we feel are stable and are in high demand.

 The importance of voting

 We receive many feature requests for issues that exist only because of a specific use case.
-These stay pending until we identify an opportunity, or our community indicates its demand by voting (thumbs-up).
+These stay pending until we identify an opportunity, or our community indicates its demand by voting (using the upvote functionality of GitHub discussions).